 For example, if an employee earns $45 per hour and works a set schedule of 40 hours per week, the employee will be owed $1,800 in financial penalties for each week their wage and hour rights are violated.

 If your final paycheck was unlawfully delayed by your employer, it is imperative you take action to protect your rights under California law.
-An experienced San Francisco wage and hour claims attorneys, we can help you receive the full financial compensation you rightfully deserve.
+As experienced San Francisco wage and hour claims attorneys, we can help you receive the full financial compensation you rightfully deserve.

 Consult with Our San Francisco, CA Employment Lawyers Today

 At Bracamontes & Vlasak, our California employment law attorneys have the skills and experience needed to handle all types of wage and hour claims.
 If your final paycheck was withheld or delayed, we are available to offer support.
 To set up a free, confidential initial consultation, please call us at 415-835-6777 or, contact us online.
-We represent employees in San Francisco and throughout the surrounding communities in the Bay Area.
+We represent employees in San Francisco and Oakland and throughout the surrounding communities in the Bay Area.